mirsadraee/mirsadraee/README.md

 <img src=https://img.shields.io/badge/linkedin-%231E77B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white alt=linkedin style="margin-bottom: 5px;" />
 </a>

-### Glad to see you here!
 Welcome to my GitHub page!
+A short Intro:

 - Holds a PhD Degree in Mechanical Engineering from the University of Stuttgart, with expertise in Thermodynamics and Thermal Engineering.
 - Research & Development Engineer with 10+ years of experience in the automotive industry.